 Know the Difference Between a Stub and a Short Article

-Edited by Batkingnz, Anonymous, Lynn, Robbi and 1 other
+Edited by Batkingnz, Lynn, Robbi, Dougie

 Sometimes it's hard to tell the difference between a legitimate stub and a short article.
 Even though an article might look like a stub, it could just be one that doesn't need a lot of content, like a recipe for example.
 This article will help you to tell the difference between a stub and an article, avoiding unnecessary edits and filler content.

 It's important to read through the whole article first, to get a general idea of what it's talking about and if the content covers the expectations set by the article title.
 Take this article as an example - it doesn't require heavy content because the topic is simple.
 Think along the same lines when discerning between stubs and short articles.